-In 1971, a group of pastors from area churches joined together to help troubled youth and families.
+In 1971, a group of pastors from area churches joined together to help youth and families.
 Their desire to transform lives and communities created Outreach.

 Wheaton Youth Outreach (now Outreach Wheaton), was launched to provide counseling, street outreach, crisis intervention, and social services.